 There were small lots by every trailhead, near the Lighthouse, by the Visitor’s Centres, at the Park Store, by the comfort stations, at the beach, and within the campgrounds themselves.

-Presquile Provincial Park - Marsh Boardwalk Trailhead
+Presquile Provincial Park - Parking lot at trailhead

 You will also find accessible parking at all park buildings and at the beach.